Sometimes we need to request a meeting with someone who's busy.

 Also, be polite and respectful throughout your email.

 2. Propose a specific date and time for the meeting

-You'll want to propose a few dates and times for the meeting, and ask the recipient to choose the best time for them.
+You'll want to propose a few dates and times in your meeting request emails, and ask the recipient to choose the best time for them.

 While it may be tempting to suggest "sometime next week," this leaves the entire scheduling process up to the other person.
-And if they're already busy, they may not have the time or energy to work out a meeting time with you.
+And if they're already busy–as is the case for most business meeting request emails–they probably don't have the time or energy to work out a meeting time with you.